Half Marathon Training: What Is Zone 1 / Recovery?

 Very hard, breathing rapid, talking impossible.
 Short VO2 max intervals for sharpening.

-Why Is Zone 1 Important for Half Marathon Runners?
+Why Zone 1 Matters for Half Marathon Training?

 Key Benefits of Zone 1 Running: